 Selection of the location to continue booting is provided as a boot command in the current barebox environment.
-This command allows the user to specify the mode over which it will boot with respect to the kernel, root filesystem, and ip options.
+This command allows the user to specify the mode over which it will boot with respect to the kernel, root filesystem, ip, and offree options.
 The generic usage of this command is described by the following:

-boot [-m <mode>] [-k <kernel_option>] [-r <rootfs_option>] [-i <ip_mode>]
+boot [-m <mode>] [-k <kernel\option>] [-r <rootfs\option>] [-i <ip\mode>] [-o <oftree\option>]

-By typing boot_help in the barebox prompt, a summary of the syntax, options, and parameters are provided.
+By typing \boot\help in the barebox prompt, a summary of the syntax, options, and parameters are provided.

-3.4.4.2 Stand-Alone Booting
+3.4.4.2 Stand-Alone NAND Booting

-By default, the kit comes setup to boot from the provided images loaded on NAND flash.
-Therefore, without modification to environment variables, barebox will boot the Linux kernel from NAND.
-Alternatively, executing the following command in barebox tells the system to boot using the Linux kernel and filesystem located in NAND:
+By default, the kit comes setup for a standalone boot from NAND Flash.
+Therefore, without modification to environment variables and the correct NAND boot switch settings described in Section 3.3.1, barebox will boot the preloaded Linux kernel from NAND.

+Alternatively, executing commands given by the following, tells the system to boot using the Linux kernel and/or filesystem located in NAND, which is useful in the case where the boot mode on the Carrier Board is set in a configuration other than NAND boot: